Suicidal ideation is when you think about killing yourself. The thoughts might or might not include a plan to die by suicide.

 - Make your home safer to make suicidal actions less likely

-What if You’re Worried About a Loved One?
+What to Do if You’re Worried About Someone Else

 If you’re concerned that someone you care about might have suicidal ideation:

 Have a candid talk.
 Ask them: “Are you thinking about killing yourself?”
 As hard as it is to ask this, experts say doing so won’t make your loved one think about suicide more.

 Show support.
 Research says talking about it and acknowledging it may help your friend think about suicide less often.

 Help them stay safe.
 If someone close to you has any items in their home that they could use for self-harm or suicidal actions, get rid of those items if you can.
 Also, keep your loved one away from places that could pose a danger to them.

 Find support.
 Add the National Suicide Prevention Lifeline -- 800-273-TALK (8255) -- and the Crisis Text Line’s number (741741) to your phone contacts.
 Share these numbers with your loved one, too.
 You could also connect them with someone else they trust, such as:

 - Another family member or friend